timdressler/psy111/book/week_2/1_Variables and data types.md

 my_variable = "Hello World"
 ```

-If you want to know what 's currently stored in your variable, you can use the `print()` function:
+If you want to know what 's currently stored in your variable, you can use the `print()` function: hallo

 ```{code-cell}
 print(my_variable)